-- 03 DESIGNING A PROGRAM Learn about program planning, development and submitting a proposal application - 07 PROGRAM LOGISTICS How to effectively increase enrollment and manage the details from your program - 13 FACULTY ROLE & RESPONSIBILITY What is your role as faculty leader and how to navigate through emergencies - 21 WHILE ABROAD - 22 UPON RETURN - 23 OFFICE RESPONSIBILITIES - 24 GENERAL INFORMATION THE WORLD IS YOUR CLASSROOM Study abroad is an exciting opportunity for students to discover - countries, languages, cultures and people all while advancing their academic degree.
+Study abroad is an exciting opportunity for students to discover the world, languages, cultures, and people while advancing in their academic degrees.
 Extending this opportunity to students by offering a faculty-led program will encourage students to get out of their comfort zone and enter the unknown.
 Through your program, students can learn about different subjects, see where history took place, network, gain a competitive edge at the academic and professional level but most importantly become independent and discover themselves.
-Leading a program abroad allows faculty to expand their field knowledge, gain off-campus teaching experience, establish or reconnect with colleagues and contacts outside of Laredo.
-These programs are designed to help build more global citizens.
-This handbook will provide insight on how to design, plan and execute a faculty-led program.
-We thank you in advance for your willingness to open the minds of our students by opening your classroom to the world.